 Crime and Quality of Life Incidents

 The Cults, Bieldside and Milltimber (CBM) suburbs are relatively safe and secure areas of the city.
 Monthly reviews of Crimes and Quality of Life Incidents usually show less than five instances in each category and serious crime is exceptional.
 Unfortunately, Grampian Police do not publish trend statistics on a local basis.
-For early warnings of potential increase of specific criminal activities the community has to rely on advice of local police officers in their meetings and through media communication.
+For early warnings of potential increase of specific criminal activities, the community has to rely on advice of local police officers in their meetings and through media communication.

 The CBM area is policed by the Hazlehead Community Policing Team based in the Hazlehead Police Station.
 Local officers operate from the Cults Police Office in the Cults Academy building which is manned 24/7.

 City Wardens patrol the area regularly but not frequently – averaging about once per three days – to spot parking and other quality of life offences, but due to the extensive and widely built up area to be covered they are not frequently seen.
 The effectiveness of their patrolling activity is limited by formal enforcement restrictions.

-A number of Neighbourhood Watch Schemes are operated in the CBM area.
+Very few Neighbourhood Watch Schemes are operated in the CBM area.
 These schemes offer protection against opportunistic crime and unwanted cold callers and also may promote good contacts between neighbours.